Visual Studies PhD - FAQ

 Does the program admit students for an M.A. in Visual Studies?

-No. While our Ph.D. students earn an M.A. in course, we only admit students who intend to earn a Ph.D.
+No. While our Ph.D. students earn a non-terminal M.A. in the course of their studies, we only admit students who intend to earn a Ph.D.

 Do you offer January Admission?